meglio/wp-upgrademe/README.md

 	function superplug_upgrademe() { ... }

+If your file name contains dashes "-", just replace them by underscores "_".

 *btw, upgrademe plugin uses itself for auto-update and declares function upgrademe_upgrademe()*

 ### Step 2: provide version info from your server